 However, seeking help as early as possible can improve the outcome for people with either condition and reduce the risk of complications.

-Other people may develop anxiety as a result of having high blood pressure.
+Other people may develop anxiety as a result of high blood pressure.
 Treatment for one condition can often improve the other.

-Individuals who suspect that they have one or both conditions should see their doctor for diagnosis and treatment.
+A person who suspects they have one or both conditions should see a doctor for diagnosis and treatment.